cakephp/docs/en/core-helpers/html.rst

         <p>Hello World.</p>

     .. php:method:: script(mixed $url, mixed $options)

+    :param mixed $url: Either a string to a single Javascript file, or an array of strings for multiple files.
+    :param array $options: An array of :term:`html attributes`.

     Creates link(s) to a javascript file.
 If key ``inline`` is set to false in $options, the link tags are added to the